OlivierBlanvillain/SlickChair-report/content.md

     - Send emails and change conference phases

 The *Change user roles* interface allows a \pc to designate certain users as co-chairs or members of the program committee.
 While it is also possible to define all \pcms and chairs in advance in a configuration file, using the *Change user roles* interface has the advantage to allow each user to chose his favourite login method.
-This accounts for the typical situation of users that forward messages send to their professional email addresses to another service such as Gmail.
+This accounts for the typical situation of users that forward messages sent to their professional email addresses to another service such as Gmail.

 The *Send emails and change conference phases* interface is related to the conference workflow, discussed in the following subsection. *Assign submissions for review* is discussed in detail #paper-reviewer-assignment.
 Other interfaces are straightforward and wont be described for brevity.